SoftwareAG/WxPGPUtlis/README.md

 4. Open any one of the four Java Services.
 5. Right-click on the code part, goto <b>Run as</b> then click on <b>Run Service</b> and click OK.
 ![Annotation 2020-05-08 151901](https://user-images.githubusercontent.com/60179170/81395848-f9ea3900-9141-11ea-9546-bf8a91a3caa4.png)
 6. Provide the input then click on OK.
-A demo publick key, private key and password will be provided here.
+A demo publick key, private key and password is provided here.
 You can use these for testing or, generate a new key pair by visiting [https://pgpkeygen.com/](https://pgpkeygen.com/).
 ![Annotation 2020-05-08 151901](https://user-images.githubusercontent.com/60179170/81396151-7c72f880-9142-11ea-913f-c49f2397f57a.png)
 7. Your output along with input will be displayed as below.
 ![Annotation 2020-05-08 151901](https://user-images.githubusercontent.com/60179170/81396267-b512d200-9142-11ea-8a0b-ba5c572376ad.png)